percy/cli/packages/cli-command/README.md

   and after those arguments are interpreted by the internal parser.

 The `callback` argument can be a function, an async function, or an async generator function.
-Given an async generator function, the command becomes cancelable via process interuption and is able to clean up after itself using traditional try-catch error handling.
+Given an async generator function, the command becomes cancelable via process interruption and is able to clean up after itself using traditional try-catch error handling.

 The `callback` function is invoked with a single argument containing various contextual properties